 Why are airplane surfaces so dirty?
 It turns out that airplanes are thoroughly cleaned about once a month or every 100 flying hours, which can mean dozens of flights without a wipe-down.
 Cost-cutting measures, the need for quick turnaround times, and the lack of in-flight cleaning contribute to the de-emphasis of airplane surface cleaning.
 Bathrooms are the exception: these are thoroughly cleaned after every flight.
 However, as the flight progresses (especially in long-haul trips spanning hours), the bathroom gets progressively dirtier.

-So on National Aviation Day, we celebrate the many advantages flight has brought our human population: Quicker, safer, and more affordable travel.
+So this holiday season we celebrate the many advantages flight has brought our human population: Quicker, safer, and more affordable travel.
 But we also recognize the benefits flight has brought the populations of pathogens.
 The introduction of airplane travel has allowed infectious diseases to spread quicker, with sick passengers taking the flu, measles, and norovirus with them to new populations.
 Think no further back than to early 2020 when coronavirus spread from China, to Asia, Europe eventually becoming a global pandemic.
 An example of this effect in real life was seen with the seasonal flu of 2001-02, a strain that was significantly slowed in its transmission across the globe thanks to the reduced airplane travel following 9/11.
 Airplane travel is here to stay, so we need to remember that the confined spaces, quick changeover rates, and varied degrees of cleaning practices on airplanes has also allowed bacteria to hitch a ride.

 Editor's Note: This post was originally published in December 2019 and has been updated for freshness, accuracy and comprehensiveness.